 The general criteria for prime farmland include: favorable temperature and growing-season length, a generally adequate and dependable supply of moisture from irrigation or precipitation, acceptable levels of acidity or alkalinity, permeability to air and water, and few or no rocks.
 Prime farmland is not flooded during the growing season, excessively erodible, and is not saturated with water for long periods of time.
 The slopes generally range from 0 to 8 percent.
 The Sullivan County survey area contains about 39,000 acres of prime farmland that represents about 6.2 percent of the total acreage in the survey area.
-The majority of the prime farmland only in the Sullivan County survey area are listed in Table 3-4.
+The majority of the prime farmlands are located in the west-central part of the county.
+The soil map units that make up prime farmland only in the Sullivan County survey area are listed in Table 3-4.
 Some soils in Table 3-4 are classified as prime farmland if certain limitations of the soil are overcome.
 The measures needed to overcome the limitations of these soils are given in parentheses after the name of the map unit (United States Department of Agriculture, 1989).
 As per coordination with the Sullivan County Soil District, no prime agricultural soils in the Livingston Manor project area will be affected by proposed work.